octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Basics

 Michelson is stack-based language which means that all data (variables of the program) will be stacked on a single pile.
-Therefore Michelson language provides stack operators for reorganizing elements of the stack and other kind of operators which consumes top elements of the stack.
-In this section basic stack manipulation operators will be introduced and illustrated with simple examples.
+Therefore the Michelson language provides stack operators for reorganizing elements of the stack and other kind of operators which consumes top elements of the stack.
+In this section basic stack-manipulation operators will be introduced and illustrated with simple examples.
 In a second time, the focus will be put on arithmetic operators and conditional branching.

 ##### Basic stack operators (PUSH DROP SWAP)